-Giclee prints require no bleed, while most of our other products only require a few mm.
-If you're printing on canvas and select image wrap, you may want to prepare your files to allow for the extra bleed required on the edges of the frame.
+Giclee prints require no bleed, while most other products only require a few mm.
+If you're printing on canvas and selecting image wrap, prepare your files to allow for the extra needed bleed on the edges of the frame.

 - Giclee prints – No bleed required (please allow a tolerance of up to 2mm less than your ordered size in width and height as all prints are hand cut).

-If you’re not using our upload system, make sure you save your file at the size you’d like us to print it at with the relevant bleed.
+If you’re not using our upload system, save your file at the size you’d like us to print it with the relevant bleed.
 Our prices are based on print-ready images, but we can set up files that need extra work for £3 - £5 per image.
-Make sure your files are print ready by following the instructions above or contact us for more information.
+Make sure your files are print-ready by following the instructions above or contact us for more information.